The Presidents Cup

 Familiar Looking Head Cover

 And then, a few minutes later, a lone golf cart came driving down the fairway.
-Heading from the green towards the tee, as it got closer, we thought we could see a familiar looking head cover.
+Heading from the green towards the tee, as it got closer, we thought we could see a familiar-looking headcover.
 We looked at each other with wide eyes and thought, could this be Tiger?
 Then the buggy stopped in the middle of the fairway, maybe 30 yards from us.
-There was no doubt, this was Tiger’s golf bag!
+There was no doubt, that this was Tiger’s golf bag!
 We were frenzied with the thought of seeing Captain Tiger Woods.
-But while his cart and his golf bag were right in front of us, he was a no where to be seen.
+But while his cart and his golf bag were right in front of us, he was nowhere to be seen.

 Behind us, the US Team was now starting to come down the ninth fairway, and there was a fair amount of commotion going on.
 Could it be Captain Woods?
 Golf’s greatest players always seem to rise to meet the challenge on the most difficult of tests.
 The greater the challenge, the bigger the name.
 Think Hogan at Oakmont, Nicklaus at Augusta National, and Watson at Pebble Beach.
 The Royal Melbourne Golf Club is a fitting masterpiece, and so we were extremely excited to see Tiger Woods take on this challenge.